31 Oct Sundar Singh Thandi

 A saga of leadership and devotion towards Gur Sikh Temple Sundar Singh and Mohinder Kaur (was also known as Harnam Kaur), the Thandi Family of Abbotsford

-It is not difficult to contemplate the kind of trouble all these families had to go through since the Gurdwara’s site was located up on a hill.
-Slowly and steadily, Sundar Singh and his Sikh friends became involved in building the Gurdwara.
-In the year 1911, the construction of the building of the Gurdwara was completed and its doors opened for the sangat of Abbotsford.
-The Khalsa Diwan Society of Vancouver became associated with this Gur Sikh Temple and shared their title recognizing this Gurdwara as one under their constitution.
-Sundar Singh was very much instrumental throughout this process.
-After the completion of the Gurdwara in Abbotsford, Sundar Singh then went back to India in order to get married to Mohinder Kaur.
-He was inclined towards doing farming and bought land in Abbotsford on his return.
+It is not difficult to contemplate the kind of difficulties all these men had to go through since the Gurdwara’s site was located up on a hill.
+Slowly and steadily, Sundar Singh and his Sikh compatriots became involved in building the Gurdwara from 1908 – 19011.
+The Gurdwara was constructed to mirror the popular frontier town building style of the time with a wood framed gable roof and false front facing the main street.
+The temple contained a prayer hall on the uppoer floor a community kitchen on the ground floor and four entrances facing the four cardinal points of the compass.
+In 1911 the building of the Gur Sikh Temple was completed and its doors opened to the sangat in February 2012.
+The opening was well attended by local Sikhs and non-Sikhs and many came from Vancouver and Victoria to take part in the special prayers.
+The Khalsa Diwan Society of Vancouver (est. 1906) became associated with this Gur Sikh Temple and shared their title recognizing this Gurdwara as one under their Constitution.
+Sundar Singh was very instrumental throughout this process.
+After the completion of the Gurdwara in Abbotsford, Sundar Singh then went back to India in order to get married to his young bride Mohinder Kaur (also known as Harnam Kaur or ‘Bossni” (wife of the boss)).
+Upon his return because he was inclined towards doing farming, he purchased land and became a local dairy farmer.

-During his stay in the Punjab, Sundar Singh had suggested to Sucha’s brother that if he studied and passed grade ten, then it would be easier for him to migrate to Canada.
-Unfortunately, he could not pass with good scores.
-Sundar Singh had even suggested the same to Sucha, and also said that if Sucha came to Canada, then he (Sucha) would be able to help him in the farm work.
+During his stay in the Punjab, Sundar Singh had suggested to Sucha Singh’s elder brother that if he studied and passed grade ten, it would be easier for him to migrate to Canada.
+Unfortunately, Sucha’s brother could not pass with the prerequisite good scores.
+Sundar Singh had even suggested the same to the young Sucha, and also said that if and when he did make it to Canada, then Sundar would have a job for him to help with farm work.

-In the early 1950’s, before he came to Canada, plans were being made for Sucha Singh’s marriage to Ms. Ossi Kaur.
-Ossi Kaur was visiting Punjab during this time-she was born in New Westminster and her family also had deep pioneering roots in Canada.
-During this time also, Ossi’s father was looking for a groom for her.
-Ossi’s father shared his intention with Tayee (Sundar Singh’s wife Mohinder) who had a photo of Sucha.
-Unusual for those times, Tayee suggested that the boy and girl see each other, and if they like each other then they could be married.
-Ossi’s father sent a family friend, Sher Singh to go to Mahilpur to meet Sucha, and if he approved of him then Sucha’s papers to immigrate to Canada could also be filed.
-In those days it was easier to get a visa.
-Sher Sngh met up with Sucha Thandi and asked him how he was related to Sundar Singh.
+It would take many more years before Sucha Thandi would eventually come to Canada in 1953 through his marriage to a young New Westminster bride.
+In 1950 Ossi Kaur who was born in New Westminster had moved to Punjab when her family decided to return to the homeland.
+Before leaving Canada, Ossi’s father had already started to look for a suitable groom for her.
+Ossi’s father shared his intention with Tayee (Sundar Singh’s wife Mohinder) who had a photo of Sucha at her home.
+Unusual for those times, Tayee suggested that the boy and girl see each other when Ossi went to India, and if they liked each other then they could be married.
+After the initial settlement back in India, Ossi’s father sent a family friend, Sher Singh to go to Mahilpur to meet Sucha, and if he approved of him, they would pursue the matter further.
+Sher Singh met up with Sucha Thandi and learned of how he was related to Sundar Singh and gave his approvals.
 After all the formalities, Ossi and Sucha were engaged and soon married in the year 1952.

-Sucha and Ossi’s journey to Canada was full of memorable moments.
-At that time Sucha traveled on Pan America flight that took them to Hongkong from Delhi.
-From Hongkong they had to take a ferry called the President Cleveland.
-At Hongkong they had to stay for two days.
-Generally those traveling stayed at the Gurdwara.
-The Bhai at the Gurdwara gave them a room to stay.
-The matter was of serious importance as Ossi was expecting by then.
-They stayed at the Gurdwara for one night and then moved to the Granthis house.
+In 1953 Sucha and Ossi left on a circuitous journey to Canada that was full of memorable moments.
+At that time, they traveled on a Pan America flight that took them to Hongkong from Delhi.
+Upon landing they found their way to the Gurdwara where they had planned to stay for two days.
+Generally, those traveling between India and Canada and other colonies, stayed at the Gurdwara between journeys.
+The Bhai (granthi) at the Gurdwara was very kind to them and gave them a room to stay for one night and then moved them to his own house.
 He was especially kind and considerate after he saw that Ossi was pregnant.
 The Granthi’s wife was Russian born and she did a lot for Ossi.
-From this point on they boarded the next ferry to the USA and landed at San Franscisco whereby they took a train to Vancouver.
-By evening they had reached the Vancouver, waterfront station.
+From Hong Kong they boarded a ship to the USA called the President Cleveland and landed in San Franscisco whereby they took a train to Vancouver.
+By evening the next day, they reached the Vancouver Waterfront Station.
 They had forty American dollars with them at the time which they converted into Canadian dollars.

-Both of Sucha Singh and Ossi Kaur Thandi’s sons were married at the Gur Sikh temple.
-Sucha feels very happy to know that the Gurdwara has been recognized as a National Historic site.
-He believes that through this Gurdwara the history of Sikh pioneer will be known to the world.
-The location of the Gur Sikh temple is also very appropriate as it is right at the centre of the city and has a large space of land.
-It is on a high ground, hence can be seen and noticed from far.
-Indeed one can see the whole town from here as well, something that is certainly befitting given the rich history of its making.
+Sucha feels very proud that the old Abbotsford Gurdwara has been recognized as a National Historic Site.
+He believes that through this Gurdwara the history of early Sikh settlers will become known to the world.
+The location of the Gur Sikh Temple is also very appropriate as it is at the centre of the city and has a large space of land on which it sits.
+It is on a high ground, and as a result it can be seen and noticed from far.
+Indeed, one can see the whole town from there as well, something that is certainly befitting given the rich history of its humble and historic beginnings.